big-samantha/pizzaops-lei_wrapper/README.markdown

 ## Usage

-Install the module via the method of your choice (puppet module install, r10k, git clone, etc), and then `puppet apply tests/bootstrap.pp` on the CA master to disable the NC.
-Once that's done, proceed with the classification instructions below.
+Install the module via the method of your choice (puppet module install, r10k, git clone, etc),

+`puppet apply tests/bootstrap.pp` on the CA master will disable the NC so that you can use this module.
+This must be done BEFORE using the classes in this module, otherwise  you'll end up with duplicate resource declarations between the module and what's built into the console's classifier.

 **Check the `examples/` directory for example classification.**